omrg0507/NLP-Sentiment-Analysis-Project/README.md

 2) Extract specific product-related sentiments to guide product development and enhancement efforts based on customer feedback and preferences.

-3)Create intuitive visualizations (e.g. charts) to present sentiment analysis results for easy interpretation by stakeholders such as product managers, marketers, and customer support teams.
+3) Create intuitive visualizations (e.g. charts) to present sentiment analysis results for easy interpretation by stakeholders such as product managers, marketers, and customer support teams.